Skip to Main Content Caldwell University Banner

 • Chromebooks and Laptops are available for a semester loan

-• Some Chromebooks are available for 2 hours (Library use only)
+• Some Chromebooks are available for 2 hours (in-library use only)

 • A Caldwell University ID card is required